Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/GeneratorBundle/README.md

 About
 -----
 The KunstmaanGeneratorBundle for Symfony 2 is part of the bundles we use to build custom and flexible applications at Kunstmaan.
-The KunstmaanGeneratorBundle is a feature bundle
+The KunstmaanGeneratorBundle is a feature bundle and supplies helpful generators for the Kunstmaan bundles.

 View screenshots and more on our [github page](http://kunstmaan.github.com/KunstmaanGeneratorBundle).